Marlon Brando: Personal life

-Brando was known for his tumultuous personal life and his large number of partners and children.
-He was the father to at least 11 children, three of whom were adopted.
+Brando was known for his tumultuous personal life, his poor treatment of women, and his large number of partners and children.
+He was the father of at least 11 children, three of whom were adopted.
+Brando was openly bisexual.
 In 1976, he told a French journalist, "Homosexuality is so much in fashion, it no longer makes news.
 Like a large number of men, I, too, have had homosexual experiences, and I am not ashamed.
 I have never paid much attention to what people think about me.
 But if there is someone who is convinced that Jack Nicholson and I are lovers, may they continue to do so.
 I find it amusing."

+During the 1947 production of A Streetcar Named Desire, Brando became enamored with fellow cast member Sandy Campbell, who played the minor role of the young collector.
+Brando had asked Campbell to have an affair with him and was often seen standing in the wings with Campbell and holding his hand.
+According to Truman Capote, both Campbell and Brando confessed to having been in a sexual relationship.
+"I asked Marlon, and he admitted it.
+He said he went to bed with lots of other men, too, but that he didn't consider himself a homosexual.
+He said they were all so attracted to him.
+'I just thought that I was doing them a favor,' he said."
+In his 1957 interview with Brando for The New Yorker, Capote claimed to have first encountered Brando at a rehearsal for A Streetcar Named Desire while Brando was sleeping on a table on the stage in an empty auditorium.
+However, the story was appropriated from Sandy Campbell, as confirmed by Campbell's partner, Donald Windham.

-In Songs My Mother Taught Me, Brando wrote that he met Marilyn Monroe at a party where she played piano, unnoticed by anybody else there, that they had an affair and maintained an intermittent relationship for many years, and that he received a telephone call from her several days before she died.
-He also claimed numerous other romances, although he did not discuss his marriages, his wives, or his children in his autobiography.
+In Songs My Mother Taught Me, Brando wrote that he met Marilyn Monroe at a party where she played piano, unnoticed by anybody else there, that they had an affair and maintained an intermittent relationship until her death in 1962, and that he received a telephone call from her two or three days before she died.
+He also claimed numerous other romances, although he did not discuss his marriages, his wives or his children in his autobiography.

 He met nisei actress and dancer Reiko Sato in the early 1950s.
-Though their relationship cooled, they remained friends for the rest of Sato's life, with her dividing her time between Los Angeles and Tetiaroa in her later years.
-In 1954 Dorothy Kilgallen reported they were an item.
-Brando also dated actress Ariane "Pat" Quinn.
+Though their relationship cooled, they remained friends for the rest of Sato's life, with Sato dividing her time between Los Angeles and Tetiʻaroa in her later years.